 I had a bit of time this morning (actually I didn’t, but I had a mango on the turn and thought that was more important than getting to work on time).

-I got a little carried away the other day though and impulsvley bought a couple of passion fruits to add to this recipe, but you don’t have to (you should though, it’s boss).
+I got a little carried away the other day though and impulsvley bought a couple of passion fruits to add to this recipe, but you don’t have to (you should though, it’s great).
 Also, I try and cut my mango up the night before, as butchering it first thing in the morning is sticky, fiddly and when I’m tired and grumpy not an enjoyable experience.
 You can buy it pre chopped but it tends to be more expensive, I always end up feeling a bit resentful when fruit costs more than a packet of Marlborough Lights.
 Also, did anyone else imagine they were eating goldfishes when they tried mango as a kid?
 No?… Just me then.

 Coconut & Mango Porridge

 Serves 1 / Takes 10 minutes / V Vn

 1/3 cup of porridge oats (when I say cup I literally mean a standard mug)

 4 tbs coconut milk (Alpro do one in a carton, I’ve had mine for about a month in the fridge and I’m still using it)

 1 tbs unsweetened desiccated coconut